Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: foodies, culture lovers, Ria Formosa island-hopping.

 Why stay: Faro old town (walls, museums), Olhão markets and ferries to Armona/Farol/Culatra.
+Beaches near the airport?
+See best beaches near Faro.

 Consider: Mainland beaches require short boat hop—worth it for calm lagoons.